Swift

 Loads the object into a container.
 This loading is used for objects up to 100 MB in size.
 For larger objects, use segmented loading.

-When using the header X-Copy-From
+When using the X-Copy-From

 Request headers